open-webrtc-toolkit/owt-client-native/talk/ics/docs/ios/ios.md

 # 3 Getting started {#section3}
 The release package includes two sample applications to get you started quickly with the SDK.
 The following three static libraries are provided in the SDK along with their respective headers:

-- ICS.framework - a framework including a shared library providing the abilities to connect to conference server or another Intel CS for WebRTC P2P endpoint.
+- ICS.framework - a framework providing the abilities to connect to conference server or another Intel CS for WebRTC P2P endpoints.
 - WebRTC.framework - a framework providing WebRTC features.
 You can find its source code at https://webrtc.googlesource.com/src.
 We modified some code make it work with OpenSSL.
-- libicsdeps.a - some dependencies for WebRTC and ICS.
 - libsioclient.a - this library includes Socket.IO C++ client without TLS features.
 - libsioclient_tls.a - this library includes the Socket.IO C++ client with TLS features.